-Wisconsin is the only state in the nation that allows the use of free ranging dogs equipped with radio collars to chase down wolves and kill them.
-In a poll taken (here), by the Human Society of Untied States, in June of 2013, 85% of people in WI did not want hounding to take place.
+Wisconsin is the only state in the nation that allows the use of free-ranging dogs equipped with radio collars to chase down wolves and kill them.
+In a poll taken (here), by the Human Society of United States, in June of 2013, 85% of people in WI did not want hounding to take place.

 Get the FAQs on hound hunting wolves here: http://wolvesofdouglascountywisconsin.com/2014/08/13/wodcw-faq-sheet-on-wolf-hound-hunting/

-In last year’s Wolf hunt where dogs were used for the first time in decades was a sham.
-There were no rules, no enforcement and botched investigations by WDNR that proved WI is now the laughing stock of civilized world.
+Last year’s Wolf hunt where dogs were used for the first time in decades was a sham.
+There were no rules, no enforcement, and botched investigations by WDNR that proved WI is now the laughingstock of the civilized world.

-WODCW wanted independent veterinarians in on any investigations of the 35 wolves killed by the used of dogs but that never happened.
+WODCW wanted independent veterinarians in on any investigations of the 35 wolves killed by the use of dogs, but that never happened.
 Full story here: http://www.wpr.org/dnr-ends-wolf-hunting-season

-New to this second wolf hounding season.
-In July of 2014 a judge ruled that dogs can be trained to chase wolves.
-WDNR Wolf Advisory Committee has recommended a training period to take place from end of gun deer hunt season and run through February.
-This is wolf breeding season and wolves are very protective of their mates at this time.
-“I am certain that wolves will defend their mates from hound hunting dogs at this time of year resulting in brutal conflicts.”
-Tilseth stated.
+New to this second wolf-hounding season.
+In July 2014, a judge ruled that dogs can be trained to chase wolves.
+WDNR Wolf Advisory Committee has recommended a training period from the end of gun deer hunt season and run through February.
+This is wolf breeding season, and wolves protect their mates.
+“I am certain that wolves will defend their mates from hound hunting dogs at this time of year resulting in brutal conflicts,” Tilseth stated.

-Members of the press are encouraged to join WODCW in the woods, to expose this form of cruelty, in hopes to educate Wisconsin residents on this archaic method of killing wolves.
-“There has never been a more important time for the people of WI to show they are not going to give in to a small group of fringe hunters want to torture animals for fun under the guise of legalized sport here in WI’s north woods.
+Press members are encouraged to join WODCW in the woods to expose this form of cruelty to educate Wisconsin residents on this archaic method of killing wolves.
+“There has never been a more critical time for the people of WI to show they are not going to give in to a small group of fringe hunters who want to torture animals for fun under the guise of legalized sport here in WI’s north woods.

 About Wolves of Douglas County Wisconsin

-Wolves of Douglas County Wisconsin was founded by Rachel Tilseth, after spending 13 years as a WI DNR winter carnivore/wolf tracker volunteer, under the supervision of former head wolf biologist Adrian Wydeven.
-Tilseth is a long time WI resident, educator, and artist.
+Rachel Tilseth founded wolves of Douglas County Wisconsin after spending 13 years as a WI DNR winter carnivore/wolf tracker volunteer under the supervision of former head wolf biologist Adrian Wydeven.
+Tilseth is a long-time WI resident, educator, and artist.